bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

   - We can use a U-Boot 'script` to set the `bootargs' environment variable.
 The script can be added to the FIT image as a script entry

+#setuplabframe([Exploring Secure boot later stages], [
+  Time to setup kernel signature verification!

+  - Integrating the public key into the DTB

+  - Adding signature to the kernel FIT image

+  - Configuring U-Boot to enforce signature verification

+  - Optionally, configuring SPL to also enforce signature verification

+])